percona/postgresql-docs/docs/migration.md

 === "On Debian and Ubuntu Linux"

-     To ensure that your data is safe during the migration, we recommend to make a backup of your data and all configuration files (such as `pg_hba.conf`, `postgresql.conf`, `postgresql.auto.conf`) using the tool of your choice.
+     >To ensure that your data is safe during the migration, we recommend to make a backup of your data and all configuration files (such as `pg_hba.conf`, `postgresql.conf`, `postgresql.auto.conf`) using the tool of your choice.
 The backup process is out of scope of this document.
 You can use `pg_dumpall` or other tools of your choice.
+For more information, see the blog post [PostgreSQL Upgrade Using pg_dumpall](https://www.percona.com/blog/postgresql-upgrade-using-pg_dumpall/) by _Avinash Vallarapu_, _Fernando Laudares Camargos_, _Jobin Augustine_ and _Nickolay Ihalainen_.

      1. Stop the `postgresql` server